 7. Home burglary

 Home burglary is a concern at any time of the year, but it’s especially bad during the holidays.
 Burglars tend to break into homes that are easy to access and they usually steal items that they can quickly and inconspicuously carry, such as laptops, electronics, jewelry, and cash.
 The risk of being burglarized is always there, but homeowners can take effective measures to protect their house and belongings.
-Take some time and look into various home security options like cameras, reinforced door locks, and even a dog.
+Take some time and look into various home security options like cameras, tinted windows, reinforced door locks, and even a guard dog.
+It’s better to be safe than sorry, after all.

 Every year, unsuspecting shoppers get duped into buying counterfeit merchandise that they think are genuine.
 Counterfeiters profit from tricking consumers into buying knock-off items and illegally downloading music, movies, and television shows.
 Not only do these criminals steal from consumers, but they also cost legitimate companies a great deal of money.
 Counterfeiters often use these profits to fund other illegal activities.
 Familiarize yourself with the U.S. Treasury’s latest anti-counterfeiting techniques.
-Obtaining anti-counterfeiting devices is also an option to help foil a would-be counterfeiter.
+Obtaining counterfeit detectors, that could be used to seek out any fake currency that may be used by these people to buy designer items could also be used to help protect your business and your cash flow.

 Scams are very common during the holidays when unsuspecting shoppers give money to a phony charity or enter bogus sweepstakes.
 Scammers will tug at your heartstrings and take advantage of your giving mood.
 They also prey on naïve and desperate people who are easily lured by deals that seem too good to be true.
 Shoppers can protect themselves from these sneaky scams by doing thorough research on a particular deal or offer before giving any money or personal information to anyone or any site.